alcomposer/plugnvg/readme.md

 Test for using nanovg for drawing the plugdata interface.
 ( nanovg fork from @rgb2hsv https://github.com/rgb2hsv/nanovg)

-Only tested on Linux at this point
+Tested on Windows 11 & Linux

-Zooming does not work correctly yet
+What works:
 * Middle mouse to drag around
 * Double click to add a node
 * Drag from iolet to another iolet to make a connection